JFS STAFF

 MEET OUR STAFF

 Raised in Sudbury, Massachusetts, she received a Bachelor of Arts degree in social work with a double major in Jewish history and civilization and a Master of Arts degree in social work from New York University.
 Cohen also earned master of religious education and master in Hebrew letters degrees from Hebrew Union College-Jewish Institute of Religion.
 She completed her ordination as a rabbi at HUC-JIR in New York.
-Cohen received her license in social work from the state of Texas.
+Cohen is working towards board certification as a chaplain through Ascension Seton Medical Center.

 Qualifications